-- In Hellsing the Ax-Crazy murderous vampire Rip Van Winkle completely falls apart from fear upon just sensing that Alucard is approaching.
+- The Ax-Crazy murderous vampire Rip Van Winkle completely falls apart from fear upon just sensing that Alucard is approaching.
 Unlike most of the other Millennium vampires of the series in general, Rip has dealt with him before and knows exactly what this guy is capable of.

 - The World God Only Knows:

-- Franken Fran: A group of Fran's former patients arrive at her home one night.
+- Franken Fran: A group of Fran's former patients arrives at her home one night.
 Over the course of the evening, several of them are hideously maimed, requiring Fran's skills to survive.
 Then she figures out that they're addicted to surgery, and are maiming themselves to force Fran to operate on them.
 Fran—who has very little in the way of ethics and extremely skewed morals—is absolutely horrified.

 - In Paranoia Agent, three suicidal people are very excited to see the dangerous and potentially-eldritch serial assaulter, Lil Slugger, but he panics and runs away as fast as he can.
 This seems to be because his purpose is to attack those who are cornered, and these three were extremely happy despite being suicidal, and he doesn't know how to handle that.
 However, it also seems to be foreshadowing that they are already dead, meaning Lil Slugger saw them as ghosts or some other horrifying undead thing.

-- Happens to at least one Shinigami in Death Note: Higuchi horrifies Rem so much through his corruption, perversion, and plan to force Misa to marry him that she sympathizes with Light afterward.
+- Happens to at least one Shinigami: Higuchi horrifies Rem so much through his corruption, perversion, and plan to force Misa to marry him that she sympathizes with Light.

 - Many horrific creatures are scared shitless of Doc Stearne, aka Mr. Monster.

 - As stated by the Trickster in Underworld Unleashed, in DC, when super-villains want to scare each other, they tell Joker stories.